yaycupcake/fehdiscord/README.md

-# fehdiscord
+# Fire Emblem Heroes Discord Documents
-For the /r/FireEmblemHeroes Discord server at discord.gg/fireemblemheroes
+For the /r/FireEmblemHeroes Discord server at https://discord.gg/fireemblemheroes

 # Contributors
 This is maintained by the people on this list, consisting of moderators on our discord.